AAM77/Flatiron_Code_Challenger_Group/README.md

 <br />
 <br />

-### Core Purpose
+### Core Mission
-The group's core purpose is to help members become comfortable solving code challenges while successfully communicating code, analysis, and thought process during technical interviews.
+The group's core mission is to help coders become comfortable solving code challenges while successfully communicating code, analysis, and thought process during technical interviews.
 We accomplish this through mock technical interviews, where one person takes the hot seat to solve a challenge while the rest act as interviewers.
 Afterwards, we offer help and constructive feedback while fostering and maintaining a safe and comfortable atmosphere for all of our members.
 We motivate and encourage each other to reach beyond our limits while remaining kind, courteous, understanding, mindful, and respectful towards one another.
 <br />
 <br />